Top 5 Reasons to Start a Terrace Garden:a Quick Start Guide to Create a Garden on a Terrace

 - Weight – make sure your pots are not too heavy.

-- Sizes of plants are important as well.
-Do you want to have lots of plants or just a couple of big plants.
+- The size of the plants is important as well.
+Do you want to have lots of plants or just a couple of big plants?

-- Is your balcony garden only going to be for plants or do you need to share your garden space with other activities such as hanging out the laundry, or eating and dining?
+- Is your terrace only going to be for your balcony garden, or do you need to share your garden space with other activities such as hanging out the laundry, eating, and family pets?

-- Do you want a high or low maintenance balcony garden?
+- Do you want a high or low maintenance terrace garden?